Hat Basantapur: Area overview

 The Arambagh subdivision, presented in the map alongside, is divided into two physiographic parts – the Dwarakeswar River being the dividing line.
 The western part is upland and rocky – it is extension of the terrain of neighbouring Bankura district.
 The eastern part is flat alluvial plain area.
 The railways, the roads and flood-control measures have had an impact on the area.
-The area is overwhelmingly rural with 94.77% of the population living in rural areas and 5.23% of the population living in urban areas.
+The area is overwhelmingly rural with 94.77% of the population living in rural areas and 5.23% in urban areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per the 2011 Census of India, Hat Basantapur had a total population of 2,878 of which 1,442 (50%) were males and 1,436 (50%) were females.
+As per the 2011 Census of India, Hat Basantapur had a population of 2,878 of which 1,442 (50%) were males and 1,436 (50%) females.
 Population in the age range 0–6 years was 275.
-The total number of literate persons in Hat Basantapur was 957 (82.37% of the population over 6 years).
+The number of literate persons in Hat Basantapur was 957 (82.37% of the population over 6 years).